davisweilun/mansion/lesson_summary/python/comments.md

 **What About Block Comments?**

-Python does not have the concept of block commenting that you may have encountered in other languages.
-Many people mistake a triple-quoted string as being a comment, but it is not, it’s a multi-line string.
+Python does not have the concept of block commenting that you may have encountered in other languages. _Many people mistake a triple-quoted string as being a comment, but it is not, it’s a multi-line string_.
 That being said, multi-line strings can functionally work like comments, but they will still be allocated into memory.

 <pre>